Latin Name: Amelanchier alnifolia

 Height and Spread: 3m x 2m (5 years)

-Overview: This saskatoon berry seed strain was developed specifically for agroforestry planting.
-It is characterized by good berry production and adaptability to a wide range of growing conditions.
+Overview: This saskatoon berry seed strain is a bountiful berry producer.
+These bushes have been an excellent source of berries since the 1950’s.
+It is characterized by reliable berry production of flavourful medium-sized berries.
+This strain is adapted to a wide range of growing conditions.

 Fruit: Berry-like pomes up to 1.0 cm in diameter containing a single seed.